-The iAM1-8 includes two 3G SDI inputs and it can monitor up to 8 channels of audio from them.
-Optional modules will allow decoding of an additional SDI input, MADI, AES3, Dolby D, DD+, E, SMPTE 2110, SMPTE 2022-6, and AES streams.
+The iAM-SUM includes two 3G SDI inputs, one switched 3G SDI output, and a pair of analog inputs and outputs.
+Optional modules will allow decoding of an additional SDI input, MADI, AES3, SMPTE 2110, SMPTE 2022-6, and AES streams.
 It contains APIs for remote management.
+It also contains compatibility with Evertz Quartz Routing.